GenomaGames/genomagames.github.io/posts/2018/09/p2d-devlog-v0-3-0-enemies-and-new-location.md

   - devlog
   - project-p2d
   - games
+lastmod: 2023-02-06
 ---

 # P2D Devlog v0.3.0 Enemies and New Location

 This is the third devlog of the project P2D (Name to be defined).
-The change of this version compared to [the previous one](http://genomagames.com/p2d-devlog-v0-2-0-polishing-and-destructibles/) are very interesting.
-There has been new features and mechanics with more polishing over actuals things.
+The change of this version compared to [the previous one](../05/p2d-devlog-v0-2-0-polishing-and-destructibles/) are very interesting.
+There has been new features and mechanics with more polishing over actual things.

 ### TL;DR;

 - The player can now look up and down making the camera tilts
-- New countryish location
+- New country-ish location
 - The game now has **enemies** each with different logics:
   - Bats (caves)
   - Boars (caves and country)